Primary and Secondary Fixed-income Markets

 Secondary Fixed-Income Markets are predominantly over-the-counter (OTC) in nature, although there are some electronic marketplace platforms available.
 The main participants in these markets are institutional investors, financial intermediaries, and central banks.

 Liquidity in these markets can vary significantly across different fixed-income market segments.
 The bid–offer spread serves as a crucial measure of liquidity.
 The most liquid securities in this space are typically the on-the-run developed market sovereign bonds.
-Additionally, corporate bonds that frequent issuers have recently issued tend to have higher liquidity.
+Additionally, corporate bonds that have been recently issued by frequent issuers tend to have higher liquidity.
 In contrast, bonds from less frequent issuers or those that are seasoned from frequent issuers are traded less often.

 There is also a category known as Distressed Debt, which comprises bonds from issuers that are nearing or have declared bankruptcy.
 These bonds are traded at prices significantly below their par value because bondholders are expected to not receive all the promised payments.
 Such distressed debts are particularly attractive to opportunistic investors who are in pursuit of returns similar to equities.
 On the other hand, a significant number of bond issues are illiquid, meaning they don’t see regular trading.
 For these illiquid bonds, price quotes are often based on estimates, which are derived from bonds that are more liquid in nature.